Skip to Main Navigation Skip to Section Navigation Skip to Main Content Skip to Footer

 What questions are asked on the PREP entry-exit surveys?

-The Entry survey asks information about participant demographics, attitudes, and experiences regarding sexual health.
-The Exit survey has the same questions, and adds a few about their experience with the program.
+The entry survey asks information about participant demographics, attitudes, and experiences regarding sexual health.
+The exit survey has the same questions, and adds a few about their experience with the program.
 The PDFs below show the questions asked on each survey.
 Participants will complete electronic surveys; these PDFs should only be used when preparing staff and arranging for permission to administer the surveys.

 When should I use the surveys?